ttu/ruuvitag-sensor/README.md

 $ sudo apt-get install bluez bluez-hcidump
 ```

 Ruuvitag_sensor package uses internally _hciconfig_, _hcitool_ and _hcidump_.
 These tools are deprecated.
-In case tools are missing, older version of Bluez is required ([Issue](https://github.com/ttu/ruuvitag-sensor/issues/31))
+In case tools are missing, older version of BlueZ is required ([Issue](https://github.com/ttu/ruuvitag-sensor/issues/31))

 ### BlueZ limitations

-The ruuvitag-sensor use Bluez to listen broadcasted BL information (uses _hciconf_, _hcitool_, _hcidump_).
+The ruuvitag-sensor use BlueZ to listen broadcasted BL information (uses _hciconf_, _hcitool_, _hcidump_).
 Implementation does not handle well unexpected errors or changes, e.g. when adapter is busy, rebooted or powered down.

 In case of errors, application tries to exit immediately, so it can be automatically restarted.

 ## Bleson

+Current state and known bugs in [issue #78](https://github.com/ttu/ruuvitag-sensor/issues/78).

-Works with Linux, macOS and Windows.
+Bleson works with Linux, macOS and Windows.

 Requires _Python 3_.